 The tile in your bathroom serves a practical purpose while also significantly influencing the entire aesthetic of the room.
 Tile is the perfect material when it comes to remodeling your bathroom.
 Whether looking at new flooring, tile for a shower, or for walls and backsplashes around the bathroom sink, tile is versatile, relatively easy to clean, and can stand the test of time.
 However, you don't want to just select any tile.
 You need to keep in mind what's trending for 2022.
 This way, you'll update your bathroom while also increasing your home's property value.
 When it comes to your Gainesville bathroom remodel, here is what you need to know regarding how to pick the best tile for your new bathroom.

 Whether the materials are being installed as flooring, a decorative backsplash, or a shower or bath surround, the types of tile for your bathroom remodel in Alachua County are among the most important elements to consider.
-The choices you make now will impact the function of the bathroom, maintenance requirements, and upkeep costs for years to come.
+The choices you make now will impact the function of the bathroom, if it remains trendy, maintenance requirements, and upkeep costs for years to come.